smessie/TimeFunctions-SPARQL-Editor/data/README.md

 A docker-compose file is provided to run a Virtuoso SPARQL endpoint with the UGent-Biblio data.

 First, make sure the data is available in the `data/import/` folder as `publications.nt`.
-You can download the data from this [Nextcloud folder](https://cloud.ilabt.imec.be/index.php/s/mofLEFe4EwHZ39p).
+You can download the data from this [Nextcloud folder](https://cloud.ilabt.imec.be/index.php/s/mofLEFe4EwHZ39p) ([direct download](https://cloud.ilabt.imec.be/index.php/s/mofLEFe4EwHZ39p/download/publications.nt)).

 Next, create a `.env` file next to the `docker-compose.yml` file with the following content: